petrockblog/OwncloudPie/README.md

 PiCloud
 =======

-Shell script for installing Owncloud on the Raspberry Pi
+Shell script for installing Owncloud on the Raspberry Pi.
+The script installs the Apache 2 webserver together with some needed Apache modules and the SQLite database package.
+Afterwards it downloads and installs Owncloud 4.0.5, which is the newest release at this time.

+This script was tested on the Raspbian distribution from 2012-07-15.

 First of all, make sure that Git is installed: